Shashxs/Shashank-ecom/README.md

 Click on a product to view its details, including description and price.
 Add products to your cart by clicking the "Add to Cart" button.
 Access your cart to review selected items, update quantities, or remove products.
-Testing
-To run tests for the project, use the following command:

-bash
-Insert Code
-Run
-Copy code
-npm test
-This will execute the test suite using Jest, ensuring that all components and functionalities are working as expected.

 Troubleshooting
 If you encounter issues while running the project, consider the following: